JeffFaer/tmux-vcs-sync/README.md

     - cmd update.go no args
     - cmd update.go with args
     - cmd update.go completion suggestions
-  - Update should accept repo-qualified work unit names.
   - tmux hooks to automatically update session names when a session closes.
+  - Optimization ideas
+    - Combine List with Sort for display_menu.
+    - Combine Current and Update for update.